Click ESCAPE to quickly leave this site at any time. Learn more

 Financial instability is one of the largest obstacles for survivors seeking safety and one of the reasons that survivors most often give for why they stay or have returned to their abuser.
 The ability to survive financially without the abuser presents challenges, whether it be due to loss of income, a place to live, childcare, healthcare or other money issues, including access to credit.
 Advocating for economic justice strategies can improve the many social conditions that prevent safety for survivors.
 Safe options to addressing some of these challenges include making informed decisions about how to avoid predatory lending and consumer scams, building good credit, accessing resources for affordable housing, financial education and for building assets through savings, homeownership or entrepreneurship.

 As a part of the Economic Justice Initiative, FCADV provides on-site, regional and statewide trainings as well as technical assistance to Florida's certified domestic violence centers.
 The training includes information on working with survivors to develop spending plans, avoid predatory lending, re-establish credit and/or banking relationships and learning about innovative programs such as matched savings and micro-entrepreneurship.

-Trainings and technical assistance are also available to help advocates understand housing protections for survivors and indentify potential solutions to long-term housing needs.
-In addition to training and technical assistance, FCADV works to support implementation of VAWA housing protections and to indentify additional resources for survivors.
+Trainings and technical assistance are also available to help advocates understand housing protections for survivors and identify potential solutions to long-term housing needs.
+In addition to training and technical assistance, FCADV works to support implementation of VAWA housing protections and to identify additional resources for survivors.
 Affordable housing is a complex challenge, and FCADV is committed to exploring innovative strategies to address this issue.